treasure-data/treasure-boxes/machine-learning-box/sentiment-analysis/README.md

 1. Fetch review data from Treasure Data
 2. Build a model with TensorFlow
-3. Store the model on S3
+3. (optional) Store the model on S3
 4. Predict polarities for unknown review data and write back to Treasure Data

-Currently, prediction with fetching model from S3 is not evaluated yet.

 ## Workflow